GIScience/ohsome-quality-api/docs/api.md

   },
   "properties": {
     "metadata.name": "GHS-POP Comparison Buildings",
-    "metadata.description": "Comparison between population density and feature density.\nThis can give an estimate if mapping has been completed.\n", "topic.name": "Building Count",
+    "metadata.description": "Comparison between population density and feature density.
+This can give an estimate if mapping has been completed. ", "topic.name": "Building Count",
-    "topic.description": "All buildings as defined by all objects tagged with 'building=*'.\n", "result.timestamp_oqt": "2021-10-05T09:33:30.671060+00:00",
+    "topic.description": "All buildings as defined by all objects tagged with 'building=*'. ", "result.timestamp_oqt": "2021-10-05T09:33:30.671060+00:00",
     "result.timestamp_osm": "2021-09-26T20:00:00+00:00",
     "result.label": "green",